Spencer Steer Player Props: Reds vs. Giants

 Giants Pitching Rankings

-- The Giants have the 10th-ranked team ERA across all league pitching staffs (3.94).
+- The Giants have a 3.93 team ERA that ranks 10th across all MLB pitching staffs.

-- Giants pitchers combine to surrender the seventh-fewest home runs in baseball (101 total, 1.1 per game).
+- Giants pitchers combine to surrender the fifth-fewest home runs in baseball (102 total, 1.1 per game).

-- The righty's last appearance was on Friday against the Pittsburgh Pirates, when he tossed 4 2/3 innings, surrendering two earned runs while giving up five hits.
+- His last time out came on Saturday against the Pittsburgh Pirates, when the righty tossed six innings, surrendering one earned run while allowing four hits.

-- The 33-year-old has an ERA of 6.11, with 7.9 strikeouts per nine innings, in 13 games this season.
-Opposing hitters have a .292 batting average against him.
+- In 17 games this season, the 35-year-old has a 2.82 ERA and 8.6 strikeouts per nine innings, while giving up a batting average of .272 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.